Symphony for Solo Piano (Alkan): Menuet

-The Menuet is in ternary form, like the Marche Funèbre.
-François Luguenot writes that "the Minuet in B♭ minor is in fact a scherzo that anticipates shades of Bruckner—full of energy and brightened by a lyrical trio."
+The Menuet is in ternary form, like the Marche funèbre.
+Luguenot writes that "the Minuet in B♭ minor is in fact a scherzo that anticipates shades of Bruckner—full of energy and brightened by a lyrical trio."
 Adrian Corleonis suggests that "Berlioz and Haydn are in closest proximity in the hectic Minuet, combining the spirit of the Ronde du Sabbat and Marche au Supplice from the former's Symphonie Fantastique, with a palpable debt to the Minuet from the latter's "Les Quintes" Quartet, Op.
-76/2, which Alkan transcribed."
+76 No. 2, which Alkan transcribed."

 Finale

 The final movement is extremely technically demanding.
 Luguenot comments that "the final Presto in E♭ minor, memorably described by Raymond Lewenthal as a ‘ride in hell’, brings the work to a breathless close."